nrgetik/cul-dis/README.md

-# cul-dis
+# Culture Dispenser
+For some variable definition of a frontend:
-An attempt at a frontend to The Met's (and hopefully others') open access API
+An attempt at a frontend to The Met's open access API